SANTA CRUZ COUNTY

 - Initiate, plan and complete work assignments with a minimum of direction and control and supervise the work of subordinate staff.

 - Prepare clear and concise administrative, technical and statistical reports.

 - Establish and maintain effective working relationships with other departments and agencies, representatives from private firms and organizations, staff, and the public.

 EDUCATION AND EXPERIENCE

 Any combination of education and experience, which would provide the required knowledge and abilities, is qualifying, unless otherwise specified.
 A typical way to obtain the knowledge and abilities would be:

-Four years of progressively responsible administrative or analytical experience, which included responsibility for the development, and maintenance of risk management programs including workers' compensation claims management and safety/loss prevention activities.
+Four years of progressively responsible administrative or analytical experience, which includes responsibility for the development, and maintenance of risk management programs, such as workers' compensation claims management, safety/loss prevention activities, or related programs.

 Possession of certification as an Associate of Risk Management (ARM) is highly desirable.